 Naturally, since superannuation advice can readily fall within financial product advice unless you fall within a relevant exemption, non-licensed advisers need to ensure they comply with the relevant Australian financial services licence (‘AFSL’) requirements of the Corporations Act 2001 (Cth).
 One method of minimising risk here is to recommend your client in writing to obtain advice from an adviser with an AFSL before proceeding with your advice with an appropriate disclaimer.

-For a prior article on this topic refer to How will downsizer contributions work for SMSFs?
+- How will downsizer contributions work for SMSFs?

 * * *